OveringOwl/JarGone/README.md

 ## Acknowledgements

-- **[Gemini Nano on Google Chrome](https://developer.chrome.com/docs/ai/built-in)**: For providing the AI model used to simplify and explain complex text.
 - **[React](https://react.dev/) & [Material UI](https://mui.com/)**: For the powerful tools used to create the frontend user interface.
 - **[WXT](https://wxt.dev/)**: For helping bundle the extension files efficiently.
 - **[pnpm](https://pnpm.io/)**: For helping keep the package size minimal.